 For more information, please email info@sloughU3A.com or use the Contact Form on the website.

-Our General Meeting takes place once a month, usually in St Andrew’s Church in central Slough.
-This is open to guests and non-members.
+Our General Meeting takes place once a month, in St Andrew’s Church in central Slough.
+This meeting is open to guests and non-members.

 Each meeting starts with a speaker who will address us for 30 to 40 minutes on a topic of general interest.
 After this, refreshments are served and there is an opportunity for newcomers to find out more about our activities, to meet some of our members, to join if you are interested.